kyl3song/kyl3song.github.io/_posts/DFIR/2022-07-04-Phone Scam Series VoIP Gateway Forensics.md

 ### Received SMS from RAM dump
 What we can get from the RAM dump.
-Received SMS are temporarily saved in the **RAM**.
+Received SMS are temporarily saved in the RAM.
 The GUI of VoIP Gateway shows us the Port(Slot Number), Sender, Receiver, Time, SCTS and Content of SMS.
+The interesting part is we figured out that the **order of received SMS** and **SMSC** which they are not even seen in the GUI.

 <p align="center">
   <img src="https://i.imgur.com/jgDEoaE.png" alt="image"/>
 </p>

+**[Key Data saved in RAM]**

-- SIM slot starts from '0' (zero based index)
+- SIM slot number: It starts from '0' (zero based index)
-- **Order of Received SMS**
+- **Order of received SMS**
 - Date & Time of received SMS (Based on TimeZone)
 - **SMSC(Short Message Service Center)**
 - SCTS(Service Center Time Stamp)

-The interesting part is we find that Order of received SMS and SMSC which they are not even found in the GUI.

 > A Short Message Service Center is a network element in the mobile telephone network.
 Its purpose is to store, forward, convert and deliver Short Message Service messages.
 The full designation of an SMSC according to 3GPP is Short Message Service.